 Salami, sustainably.

-Clara and Martinique are making sustainability a cornerstone of the Coro by Salumi experience.
+Clara and Martinique are making sustainability a cornerstone of the Coro experience.
 They craft all their products with ethically sourced ingredients, small-batch, hand-mixed spices, and vegetarian-fed pork, with zero antibiotics.
-We can’t wait to see how their vision shapes the future of Seattle’s holy house of salami.
+We love the way their vision is shaping the future of Seattle’s holy house of salami.